Glossary of Terms

 Camera Car

-(aka Insert Car) Usually, a large pick-up truck is designed and specifically rigged to carry camera equipment and crew as a camera mount.
+A camera car, or an insert car, is usually a large pick-up truck designed and specifically rigged to carry camera equipment and crew as a camera mount.

 Company Move

-A filming day in which the morning is devoted to filming at one location; then just before (or after) lunch, the cast and crew move to a second location for the remainder of the day.
+A company move is a filming day in which the morning is devoted to filming at one location.
+Then around lunch, the cast and crew move to a second location for the remainder of the day.
 (See Split Day)

 Cover Set

-An alternative set or location to be used if bad weather or unexpected problems forces a cancellation of filming of any scenes that were planned for that day.
+A cover set is an alternative set or location to be used if bad weather or unexpected problems force a cancellation of the filming of any scenes that were planned for that day.

 Exterior (EXT)